thalsi/Angualr-12/README.md

 - @HostBinding lets you set properties on the element or component that hosts the directive
 - @HostListener lets you listen for events on the host element or component.

+9. @ ContentChild and @ ContentChildren

+- ContentChild is used to select projected content.
+- ContentChild get access to an element in the content of the component or directive.
+- ContentChild has an equivalent decorator to select multiple elements.

 ## 3. MetaData

 - MetaData tells the angular on how to process typescrpit class.